mdeacey/facebook-gpt-shopify/docs/2_shopify_oauth/2_3_launching_testing_shopify_oauth.md

 # Chapter 2: Shopify Integration
 ## Subchapter 2.3: Launching and Testing Shopify OAuth

 This subchapter guides you through launching the FastAPI application built in Subchapter 2.1, using the Shopify development store and app credentials from Subchapter 2.2, and testing the Shopify OAuth flow.
 We’ll start the server, verify the root endpoint, initiate the OAuth process via `/shopify/{shop_name}/login`, authenticate with a Shopify account, and confirm the callback response at `/shopify/callback`.
 Each step includes expected outputs (e.g., server logs, Shopify login pages, JSON responses) and references to screenshots (not provided).
 The response includes a UUID to identify the user’s data for future platform integrations.
 This confirms the app can fetch Shopify data for the GPT Messenger sales bot.
+Persistent storage is introduced in Chapter 3.

 ### Step 1: Launch the FastAPI Application
 **Action**: Navigate to your project directory and run: